ABAP Test Cockpit in the Cloud – What is already possible

 More details in the blog How to create and use your own ATC check variant in ABAP Development Tools for Eclipse.

 How to create an ATC check in ADT

 Some of you may not only want to configure the ATC checks delivered by SAP and bundle them to custom ATC check variants but are eager to write own ATC checks.
-It became possible with the SAP BTP ABAP Environment 2105.

 How to create and approve ATC exemptions